eza-community/eza/man/eza_colors.5.md

 : a mount point

 `im`
-: image files
+: a regular file that is an image

 `vi`
-: video files
+: a regular file that is a video

 `mu`
-: music files
+: a regular file that is lossy music

 `lo`
-: lossless music files
+: a regular file that is lossless music

 `cr`
-: cryptographic files
+: a regular file that is related to cryptography (ex: key or certificate)

 `do`
-: document files
+: a regular file that is a document (ex: office suite document or PDF)

 `co`
-: compressed files
+: a regular file this is compressed

 `tm`
-: temporary files
+: a regular file that is temporary (ex: a text editor's backup file)

 `cm`
-: compiled files
+: a regular file that is a compilation artifact (ex: Java class file)

-`ie`
+`bu`
-: immediate files
+: a regular file that is used to build a project (ex: Makefile)

 Values in `EXA_COLORS` override those given in `LS_COLORS`, so you don’t need to re-write an existing `LS_COLORS` variable with proprietary extensions.